4/10/2020 | By Team United

 You can by setting up an alert in your Online Banking account.
 Just login and go to Settings, select Account Alerts, and then choose New Alert and History Alert.
 Set up a Credit Transaction notification and you will be notified when your check arrives.

 In order to help Americans affected by the COVID-19 pandemic and the resulting economic fallout, federal lawmakers have enacted a $2 trillion economic stimulus package, called the CARES Act (Coronavirus Aid, Relief, and Economic Security Act).
-Part of the CARES Act includes sending stimulus checks to Americans.
-These checks are one-time payments of up to $1,200 per person and $500 per minor child.

 For more information, visit the Internal Revenue Service (IRS) website on the CARES Act.